SublimeText/Spacegray/README.md

 ### UI Theme

-* Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`
+* Open your User Settings Preferences file `Preferences -> Settings - User`
 * Add (or update) your theme entry to be `"theme": "Spacegray.sublime-theme"`
 * Restart Sublime Text